 By no means am I an expert on Ho Chi Minh City but I do hope you find this guide useful.
 I’m only sharing some of the things I learned from our trip.
 If you have any suggestions, then please let us know in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.

-Thanks for stopping by and have an awesome time in Saigon!
+Thanks for stopping by and have an awesome time in Ho Chi Mnh City!

 These are some of the things we brought with us to Saigon.
-If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are Amazon affiliate links.)
+Check out our what’s in our backpack post for a complete list of our gear.
+(NOTE: The following links are Amazon and other affiliate links.)